ABC Real Estate School

 What education is required?

 It depends on which license your are applying for.
-All salespeople must show evidence of having completed a 90-hour pre-licensing course including:
+All new salespeople must show evidence of having completed a 120-hour pre-licensing course including:

 • 45-hour principles and practices